DanielBaquero28/monty/README.md

 Any line starting with a # is considered a comment.
 Currently the stack is implemented as a doubly linked list.

+####Brainfuck program
+in the brainfuck folder: bf FILE.

+## Description of Files
+<h6>monty.h</h6>
+header file for the project, contains the struct used throughout.

+<h6>monty.c</h6>
+Entry point of the interpreter.
+Feeds a line at a time to execute

 ### Credits
 All code written by